Xceleration/crosstab/README.md

 | FireFox |       30+      |
 | Safari  |        6.1+    |

-No Mobile browser is supported.
+*Mobile browser should be supported.*

 # API #